Cherry MX Switches: A Complete Color Review

 Moreover, they provide a loud bump but a quieter sound for feedback.
 Both features work in sync to limit loud noises since you'll be using a bit of force while typing.
 Many people don't prefer these, particularly gamers, as the greater actuation and bottom-out forces make for heavier and more intense keystrokes.

-Cherry MC Specialty Switches
+Cherry MX Specialty Switches

 We mentioned that Cherry is one of many prominent key switch manufacturers that produce specialty designs.
 For those interested in the finer things in life, here's a list of the good stuff.